backplane/conex/conex-helper/README.md

 [`python:3-alpine`](https://hub.docker.com/_/python/)-based dockerization of a utility program which helps manage the `backplane/conex` github repo

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/conex-helper).

 ## Usage

 The program has three primary subcommands: `update-readme`, `update-workflow`, and `metadata`.